Types and Laws of Branding

 Case Studies

-- Lessons from Branding Failures: The New Coke debacle demonstrates how even established brands can falter when they disregard their core identity.
+Lessons from Branding Failures: New Coke fiasco shows how the even the giants can fail when they lose track of brand’s essence.

 Measuring Brand Success